13 Ways Your Hotel Room Could Be Making You Sick

 You snuggle up with the comforter

 While sheets and pillow cases are swapped out between hotel guests, that’s not always the case for comforters.
 In fact, according to a CNN investigation, comforters “might only be changed four times a year.”
 Be sure to request a clean one!
-Psst… here’s why you should think twice before sitting on that hotel room chair.
+Psst…here’s how to spot bed bugs in your hotel room.

 You put your makeup, toothbrush, and other toiletries on the bathroom counter